Overview of ABIC Members’ Other Activities

 Lecturer talking about Scotland

-at Yokohama Commercial High Schoo
+at Yokohama Commercial High School

 Japanese culture class

-to introduce flower arrangement
+to introduce karate

 to foreign students and their families

-ABIC volunteer(s) playing an active role behind the scenes
+ABIC volunteers contributing behind the scenes at

 Many municipal governments in Japan have public support system for the local SMEs to promote their business with foreign countries.
 At the request of an SME through such a government, ABIC introduces an appropriate expert suited to their requirements.
 The types of services rendered by ABIC members are basically same as those mentioned in the previous section.